“…hearing of your love and faith which you have toward the Lord Jesus and toward all the saints…”

 God wants us to love all the saints, not most.

 You will have come to a great milestone in your spiritual life when you “cover” a believer’s sin rather than expose him.
 When we hear of a Christian speaking despairingly of another believer, we know automatically that he does not love his brother in Christ.
-None of us is in possession of all the facts.
+None of us owns all the facts.
 But even if we possess the facts, it makes no difference whether we are right or wrong in our criticism; we love them by not exposing them.
-Our criticism may be justified but our communication of it is not justified.
+Our criticism may be justified, but our communication of it is not justified.

 To love some of the saints is relatively simple, but to love all is more difficult.
 We are naturally attracted to some people on a human level.
 Some are more compatible, friendlier, or more personal, but the criterion at hand is that God wants us to love all the saints, whatever their human assets or liabilities.

 Uncritical love is an indication that we are a genuine believer.
 We develop confidence that we are Christians this way.